 Can I bring my Dog for a session?

 Human and canine nervous systems are very connected via pyscho-social awareness.
 A conversation, of sorts, happens outside of our conscious minds.
 It's the same conversation that occurs when birds know how to turn at the same time in the sky – no words are needed.
 And it's how your dog knows you need an extra cuddle on the days you don't feel well.
 When a session is booked with (or for an animal), Abby may work back and forth between you and the animal for maximum benefit.
 Dogs always have to ability to freely move about in the Ortho Healing office.
-Abby's therapy dogs, LD and May, are also available during most sessions to help with your nervous system.
+Abby's therapy dog, LD (Little Dog), is also available during most sessions to help with your nervous system.

 What about horses?

 Horses must be seen at your home or at barn appointments.
 When working with a horse, Abby prefers that the horse be at liberty.
 However, she is willing to work with it if being tied is the best option for the location or the horse.